skypyproject/skypy/README.rst

 * Galaxies_: morphology, luminosity and redshift distributions
 * Pipelines_ to generate populations of astronomical objects

-The full list of features can be found in the `SkyPy Documentation`_.
+The `full list of features`_ can be found in the `SkyPy Documentation`_.

-For more information on the people involved and how SkyPy is developed, please visit the SkyPy website (http:skypyproject.org)
+For more information on the people involved and how SkyPy is developed, please visit the SkyPy website (http://skypyproject.org)

 .. _Galaxies: https://skypy.readthedocs.io/en/latest/galaxies.html
 .. _Pipelines: https://skypy.readthedocs.io/en/latest/pipeline/index.html
+.. _full list of features: https://skypy.readthedocs.io/en/latest/main_functionalities.html
 .. _SkyPy Documentation: https://skypy.readthedocs.io/en/latest/

-For more information on

 Citation
 --------